DavAug/chi/docs/source/getting_started/quick_overview.rst

 measurements do not uniquely define the data-generating parameters of a probabilistic model.
-The maximum likelihood estimates *can* therefore be far away from the data-generating parameters (in this example the maximum likelihood estimates are clearly quite good).
+The maximum likelihood estimates *can* therefore be far away from the data-generating parameters just because the realisation of the measurement noise happens to favour different parameter values than the data-generating ones (in this example the maximum likelihood estimates are clearly quite good).
 In other words, a finite number of measurements leaves uncertainty about the model parameters, a.k.a. *parametric uncertainty*.
 While for real-world measurements the notion of